swlaschin/fsharpforfunandprofit.com/_posts/2015-12-05-13-ways-of-looking-at-a-turtle.md

 All we need now is a function that handles each case of that type.

-Befor we do that though, let's look at the changes to the `Exec` method implementation:
+Before we do that though, let's look at the changes to the `Exec` method implementation:

 ```fsharp
 member this.Exec turtleFn (commandStr:string) =